Monday, March 23, 2015

 Advance of the Versaillais troops / zoom

-In territories considered
+Those territories are considered

 "nightmares of the forces of order."